Home- Online Store - Projects - Blog - Forum - About - Email -

 Put on my helmet, gloves, and off i went.
 First impressions ? well... it worked ! wow..
 Nothing to do backflips over, but it sure did work and moved me along without pedaling on flat ground...
 Good exercise machine, you do have to pedal if you want to go more than 10 km on a charge ( Original batteries only gave me about 5-7 kms on a full charge .. gulp.. but still fun ! )

-Now.. something you have to understand about me. .. i like to tinker, experiment, and i love to take things apart to see how they work.. as a kid i drove my mother nuts .
+Now.. something you have to understand about me. .. i like to tinker, experiment, and i love to take things apart to see how they work.. as a kid i drove my mother insane ( don't we all ? )

 ( Broken thumb throttle within a month or so, aparently, the previous owner also had an interest in taking things apart, this one had been " made to work ! " ..
 But i fixed that up in no time at all .

-( Replaced 36v 7ah with 36v 12 ah Batteries, oh yeah... now things actually got interesting, These new batteries had some juice compared to the old one's.. it actually climbed hills and would go 15 to 20 km easily ).
+( Replaced 36v 7ah with 36v 12 ah Batteries, oh yeah... now things actually got interesting, These new batteries had more power, compared to the old one's.. it actually climbed hills and would go 15 to 20 km on a charge ).
 At this point i'm getting all my friends to try this thing out....

 ( More batteries... now 40 Lbs ! ) ..
 36v was fun, but 48 sounded like it should better.. so one more 12v battery and new wires.